devdattatalele/Search-algo/README.md

-# 🛍️ Intelligent Departmental Store Search & BFS/DFS Comparison
+#  Intelligent Search & BFS/DFS Comparison

 A Streamlit web application that simulates a departmental store's product hierarchy and compares the performance of Breadth-First Search (BFS) and Depth-First Search (DFS) algorithms for finding products.